|Teaching method||Contact hours|

 - inventory and interpretation of (combined) field data.

 - presence during field trips is compulsory.
-Lost days (not allowed) need to be followed in the next year (no mark);
+Lost days (not allowed) need to be made up for after the course (sometimes possible in period 6, sometimes at some point in the following year.

 - students have to follow the excursions and field practicals in a scientific way.
 Insufficient participation may have consequences for the final mark (-10%).